alphagov/notifications-python-client/DOCUMENTATION.md

 You should not opt out if you send files that contain personally identifiable information or sensitive information.

-If you do not want to use this security feature, set the `verify_email_before_download` flag to `false` by 29 March 2023.

 ```python
 from notifications_python_client import prepare_upload